10 Million years ago

 Tens of Millions of years

-About 4-5 million years ago is the last time carbon dioxide levels are as high as today.
-The climate overall is stable without ice age cold although it still fluctuates with the cycles of earth’s orbit.
-In the warm periods temperatures are about 2-3°C higher than the present and sea levels about 10 meters above current levels.
-Northern latitudes are warmest, by as much as 6°C and oceans hold permanent el nino-like heat.
+10 million years ago the climate overall is warmer and wetter without ice age cold although it still fluctuates with the cycles of earth’s orbit.
+In the warm periods northern latitudes warm by as much as 6°C and oceans hold permanent el nino-like heat.

 In Africa complex social behavior and intelligence emerges in diverse species, including parrots, elephants and the many lineages of primates, which travel the forest as connoisseurs of its riches.
 In this intellectually competitive world, the apes that would become humans and their cousins, chimpanzees, differentiate from the gorillas.
 They are the first primates to hunt, and they develop hand gestures to communicate silently.
 In the forest they climb easily through the 3-dimensional space of the tree canopy under a dappled dome of leaves.